Cayyus/Riger-bot/README.md

 - Get an overview of an user
 - See information about a specific role and who their members are in a neat, paged format
 - Play a coins game and try to get the most coins
 - Text-to-Speech
+- Generate quote from messages

 ## Work in Progress
 - Image Editor
-- Quote Generator

 ## Required external modules